Rhapsa scotosialis

-Rhapsa scotosialis, the slender owlet moth, is a moth of the family Noctuidae.
+Rhapsa scotosialis, the slender owlet moth, is a moth of the family Erebidae under the superfamily Noctuoidea.
 This species is endemic to New Zealand and is found throughout the country.
 It is regarded as one of the most common forest moths found in New Zealand.
 The larval host species for R. scotosialis is Piper excelsum.

 Taxonomy

 This species was first described by Francis Walker in 1866 from specimens collected in Nelson by T. R. Oxley.
 It was also described by Arthur Gardiner Butler in 1877 using the name Herminia lilacina.
 This latter name was subsequently synonymised by Edward Meyrick in 1887.
 In both 1898 and 1928 George Hudson discussed and illustrated this species in his books New Zealand moths and butterflies (Macro-lepidoptera) and The butterflies and moths of New Zealand.
 The male holotype specimen is held at the Natural History Museum, London.

 Description

 The adults of this species were described by George Hudson as follows:

 Both the male and female are variable in the depth of colour and newly emerged specimens can have a purplish tinge to their forewings.